Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Vekoshniki - pies seasoned with meat and fish leftovers.

-Great Thursday - Thursday at last week Great Lent (before Easter).
+Maundy Thursday - Thursday on last week Lent (before Easter).

-Vereya (spindle, vereika, vereyushka) - a pillar on which the gate is hung; jamb at the door, gate.
+Vereya (belts, rope, vereyushka) - a pole on which the gate is hung; jamb at the door, gate.

-A skewer is a rod on which meat is fried, turning it over the fire.
+A spit is a rod on which meat is fried by turning it over the fire.

-Vertep - a cave; brothel; a large box with puppets, controlled from below through the slots in the floor of the box, in which performances on the theme of the Nativity of Christ were played.
+Nativity scene - cave; hangout; a large box with puppets controlled from below through slits in the floor of the box, in which performances on the theme of the Nativity of Christ were performed.

-Versha is a fishing equipment made of twigs.
+A top is a fishing implement made of twigs.

 Evening - last night, yesterday.